johnrearden/clarity/BUGS.md

 A list of bugs and Fixes.

-BACKGROUND IMAGE TOO SHORT-----------------(Partial fix positoned image differntly not happy with result though)
+BACKGROUND IMAGE TOO SHORT-----------------(Partial fix positoned image differntly not happy with result though) FIXED